libis/rdm-integration/ddi-cdi.md

 1. **Analyzes your data files** automatically, examining the structure and content
 2. **Infers metadata** about each column (variable type, role, statistics)
 3. **Enriches descriptions** using any existing DDI metadata from Dataverse
-4. **Generates standardized metadata** in RDF/Turtle format following DDI-CDI specifications
+4. **Generates standardized metadata** in JSON-LD format following DDI-CDI 1.0 specifications
-5. **Presents results** through an interactive form interface for review and validation
+5. **Presents results** through an interactive viewer interface (cdi-viewer) for review and editing

 All of this happens in the background, requiring minimal effort from you as a researcher.